MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/help-users.md

     - **Problems protecting or consuming content**

         Make sure that users have the appropriate instructions for the applications that they use, and that they use applications and devices that are supported by the Azure Rights Management service.
-For more information about supported applications and devices, see [Requirements for Azure Rights Management](requirements.md).
+For more information about supported applications and devices, see [Requirements for Azure Information Protection](requirements.md).

         To confirm that a specific user or group can be authorized by Azure Active Directory to protect or consume protected content, use the verification checks in [Preparing users and groups for Azure Information Protection](prepare.md).